zendframework/zf2-documentation/docs/languages/en/modules/zend.navigation.view.helper.links.rst

 value, and will be used in a `bitwise and (&) operation`_ against the helper's render constants to determine if the relation that belongs to the render constant should be rendered.

-See the :ref:`example below <zend.navigation.view.helper.links.example3>` for more information.
+See the :ref:`example below <zend.navigation.view.helper.links.specify-rendering>` for more information.

 - ``Zend\View\Helper\Navigation\Links::RENDER_ALTERNATE``